 Sign up to adopt a storm drain near your home or work.
 By registering, you commit to keeping the drain surface clear of leaves and other debris year round.

 If you have any questions, please contact us at email@example.com or at (206) 233-7187.

 - Prevent flooding in your neighborhood by keeping drains free of debris.

 - Prevent pollutants from entering streams, creeks and Puget Sound, which protects fish and other wildlife.

 - Help the city maintain our infrastructure, especially during fall months when rain increases and falling leaves block drains.

-If you adopt a drain, SPU may contact you to notify you of storms and flood events.
+If you adopt a drain, SPU may contact you to notify you of anticipated storms and flood events.